Jeffvalis/Product-Portfolio/01_Idempotency_Engine/README.md

 - **Nigerian banking rails are prone to intermittent failures**, especially:
   - Network timeouts between businesses/fintechs and partner banks/switches
-  - Slow or dropped responses from NIP/transfer APIs
+  - Slow or dropped responses from  NIBSS Instant Payments/transfer APIs
   - Occasional partner-side retries without clear traceability

 - In this environment, **payment/disbursement requests can be left in an unknown state**:
-  - Cowrywise sends a disbursement (e.g., withdrawal to bank account).
+  - We send a disbursement (e.g., withdrawal to bank account).
   - The network times out before we receive a definitive success/failure response.
   - Frontend or backend retries the same transaction.
   - The partner may: